3I/ATLAS: Rotation

 The nucleus of 3I/ATLAS is expected to be irregularly shaped like other comets, which should cause periodic variations in 3I/ATLAS's brightness as it rotates.
 However, because the nucleus of 3I/ATLAS is partially obscured by a dusty coma, the nucleus's brightness variations are reduced, which makes it difficult to measure its rotation period using telescopic observations.
 Some early studies from July 2025 were unable to determine a rotation period for 3I/ATLAS's nucleus, but one study led by Raul de la Fuente Marcos and colleagues reported a rotation period of 16.79±0.23 hours, using observations by the Gran Telescopio Canarias from 2 to 5 July.
 Another study published by Toni Santana-Ros and colleagues in August 2025 reported a similar (albeit shorter) rotation period of 16.16±0.01 hours, using observations by multiple different telescopes from 2 to 29 July.
 Santana-Ros and colleagues noted that the brightness variations of 3I/ATLAS had decreased from 0.3 to 0.2 magnitudes throughout July 2025, which likely indicates that 3I/ATLAS's nucleus became more obscured as it became more active.
 In August 2025, Virginio Oldani and other Italian astronomers performed an analysis of 3I/ATLAS's coma shape in Hubble Space Telescope images and suggested that the rotational north pole of 3I/ATLAS's nucleus may be pointed toward the directions of either RA 154°, Dec +25° or RA 334°, Dec –25°.
+A December 2025 analysis by Miquel Serra-Ricart and colleagues found that 3I/ATLAS exhibited a wobbling jet of gas and dust in images from August 2025, which they attribute to the rotation of the comet's nucleus.
+Serra-Ricart and colleagues determined a rotation period of 15.48±0.70 hours based on the wobbling rate of 3I/ATLAS jet.